Dainja55/Mass-Effectiveness-Installation-Guide/ME Installation Guide.md

 #### Change Steams Update Behavior

-To ensure that Steam does not automatically update the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
-You should also disable the Steam Cloud while you're at it.
+To ensure that Steam does not automatically update the game for you, Open steam > right click Mass Effect LE > Properties > UPDATES > choose "Only update this game when I launch it" under AOUTOMATIC UPDATES and select Never allow

 #### Change Origins Update Behavior

-To ensure that Origin does not automatically update the game for you,
+To ensure that Origin does not automatically update the game for you, Open Origin > click Origin at the top left of the window > application settings > scroll down and turn off "Automatic Game Updates"

 #### Set the Game Language to English in Steam